coreos/coreos-assembler/mantle/README.md

 #### plume pre-release
 The pre-release command does as much of the release process as possible without making anything public.
-This includes uploading images to cloud providers (except those like gce which don't allow us to upload images without making them public).
+This includes uploading images to cloud providers (except those like gcp which don't allow us to upload images without making them public).

 ### plume release